lassedesignen - Fotolia

 Squeezing more out of security policies

 While network segmentation has been around for a long time in the enterprise, the perception of its usefulness is starting to change in favor of a network microsegmentation strategy.
-Because segmentation took a great deal of planning and manual configuration to properly implement, network architects used it only when absolutely necessary.
+Because segmentation took a great deal of and manual configuration to properly implement, network architects used it only when absolutely necessary.

-However, now that we're moving into a new age of software-defined networking and artificial intelligence, architects are discovering the more granular they get with their segmentation policies, the more they can squeeze out of a network in terms of security, visibility and control.
+However, now that we're moving into a age of software-defined networking and artificial intelligence, architects are discovering the more granular they get with their segmentation policies, the more they can squeeze out of a network in terms of security, visibility and control.
 That's why we're now using the term microsegmentation, as opposed to just segmentation.

 The final pieces of the network microsegmentation puzzle are finally starting to fall into place.
-The first piece is centralizing control over network and security policy.
+The piece is centralizing control over network and security policy.
 The second is to be able to automate the programming of the network in a highly efficient manner.
 These are necessary for making rapid changes to hundreds -- or thousands -- of microsegments throughout your network.
 Both can be accomplished through an end-to-end SDN architecture.

-The third and final piece of a network microsegmentation strategy is to incorporate machine learning into the policy creation and enforcement of network segments.
-It's one of the primary reasons we're seeing increasing interest in the area of intent-based network architectures.
+The third and final piece of a network microsegmentation strategy is to incorporate machine learning into the policy and enforcement of network segments.
+It's one of the primary reasons we're seeing increasing interest in the of intent-based network architectures.